ADMINISTRATIVE RULE NO: 4020-01

 This rule provides guidance on how college credit for previous learning is determined.
-Credit for prior learning may be awarded through the Advanced Placement (AP), International Baccalaureate (IB), Nationally Administered Standardized Tests, Challenge Exams, Military Credit, and Professional Licensure
+Credit for prior learning may be awarded through a variety of means approved through college process, including the Advanced Placement (AP), International Baccalaureate (IB), Nationally Administered Standardized Tests such as the College Level Examination Program, Challenge Exams, Military Credit, and Professional Licensure.

 Transcripting Credit for Prior Learning